DEBATE 1: Low-Ready vs. High-Ready

 DEFINITION OF THE HIGH-READY: To assume the high-ready position, a shooter will raise the muzzle of the weapon up at approximately 45-degrees and tuck the stock of the weapon under the firing side arm.

 POINTS SUPPORTING THE LOW-READY: The following points support the conclusion that the low-ready weapon carry position is superior.
-The points are not in listed in or
+The points are not in listed in order:

 - Holding the weapon in the low-ready does not obstruct observation.
 Raising the weapon into the high-ready position blocks at least part of the shooter’s field of view on the firing side, especially when moving around corners in that direction.
 For example, holding the weapon high might prevent a shooter from seeing the hands of a subject crouched in the corner of a room, delaying effective target discrimination.